Triffid: Other mentions of the triffids

 Triffids, based on the 1981 TV design, and a triffid gun, make an appearance in The League of Extraordinary Gentlemen: Black Dossier, a 2007 graphic novel written by Alan Moore and drawn by Kevin O'Neill.

 In the online videogame Kingdom of Loathing, triffids are monsters located within an area known as "the Spooky Forest".

-In the mobile game for "The Simpsons" named "The Simpsons: Tapped Out", one of the options to plant in Cletus' Farm are triffids, which comically bring about the 'end of humanity'.
+In the mobile game for "The Simpsons" named The Simpsons: Tapped Out, one of the options to plant in Cletus' Farm are triffids, which comically bring about the 'end of humanity'.

-Reference is made to the original film in "Science Fiction Double Feature", the opening song of The Rocky Horror Show.
+Reference is made to the original film in "Science Fiction/Double Feature", the opening song of The Rocky Horror Show.
 "And I really got hot when I saw Janette Scott/Fight a triffid that spits poison and kills".

 In the computer and mobile rogue-like video game Cataclysm: Dark Days Ahead, Triffids are a faction composed of human-sized plant creatures that are aggressive to the player.
 The more dangerous version of these creatures is the "Triffid Queen", described as being cow-sized and very competent fighters with high hit points.
 If the player is able to defeat a "Triffid Heart", the creatures will not continue to spawn in that area of the map.

 Other uses of the name

-Chromolaena odorata is known as a "triffid" throughout the Durban area of South Africa.
-It poses no threat to humans unless ingested, as it is carcinogenic.
+Chromolaena odorata, a serious invasive weed, is sometimes known as "triffid weed".

 The Triffids were an alternative rock band from 1978-89, originating in Perth, Western Australia.

 Specialised time-lapse camera rigs used to film plant movements in the 2022 television series The Green Planet were nicknamed "Triffids" after the fictional plants.